 Funding, annual reports & financial reviews

-- Fossil Free SA’s first budget of approximately R70,000 was funded through a Thundafund campaign that closed on 31 January 2015.
-We have since received some ongoing contributions from supporters and donations at events.
+- Fossil Free SA’s first-ever budget of approximately R70,000 was funded through a Thundafund campaign that closed on 31 January 2015.
+We have long received some ongoing contributions from supporters and donations at events.
 From 2017 onwards, we have received grants from foundations to fund our core activities.

 The global divestment campaign has been endorsed, by, amongst others:

-- The late Archbishop Emeritus and Nobel Peace Prize winner Desmond Tutu (who has also specifically endorsed our UCT campaign)
+- The late Archbishop Emeritus and Nobel Peace Prize winner Desmond Tutu (who also specifically endorsed our UCT campaign)